• Recipes Index

 4. Knead by hand for about 5-6 minutes or until dough has a nice springy and smooth consistency.

-5. Form the dough into a ball at the bottom of your bowl and cover with a kitchen towel or plastic wrap.
+5. Next, form the dough into a ball at the bottom of the bowl and cover with a kitchen towel or plastic wrap.

-6. At this point you can do one of two things.
-Let the dough rise for 30 minutes and knead it down and let it rise for 30 more minutes.
-Or, you can knead it down every 10-15 minutes for an hour.
+6. At this point, you can do one of two things.
+Let the dough rise for 30 minutes and knead it down.
+Then let it rise for 30 more minutes.
+Or you can knead it down every 10-15 minutes for an hour.
 Both methods yield great results.
-It is also okay if you let it rise the whole hour before kneading down but the gluten will be broken down a little differently if you do it multiple times in the hour and the dough will have a less yeasty taste.
+It is also okay if you let it rise the whole hour before kneading down, but the gluten will be broken down a little differently if you do it multiple times in the hour and the dough will have a less yeasty taste.

-7. Once you have reached an hour of total rise time you are ready to roll out the dough and form it into loaves.
+7. Once you have reached a total rise time of an hour, you are ready to roll out the dough and form it into loaves.

-10. Cover the two loaves loosely with a hand towel or a piece of plastic wrap that has been sprayed with cooking spray.
+10. Next, cover the two loaves loosely with a hand towel or a piece of plastic wrap that has been sprayed with cooking spray.
 You don't want the plastic to stick to the bread as it rises.
-If it sticks you risk the loaf deflating when you peel off the plastic wrap.
-Once covered allow bread to rise for 30 minutes before baking.
+If it sticks, you risk the loaf deflating when you peel off the plastic wrap.
+Once covered, allow bread to rise for 30 minutes before baking.

 11. Preheat oven to 425 degrees.
-If you want to do an egg wash you do that right before baking.
-To do the egg wash you whisk together an egg and 1 tbsp of water.
-Use a pastry brush to very gently brush it onto the risen loaf.
+If you want to do an egg wash, you do that right before baking.
+To do the egg wash, whisk together an egg and 1 tbsp of water.
+Use a pastry brush to very gently brush it on the risen loaf.

 12. Bake bread for 25-30 minutes at 425 degrees.